mdekauwe/CABLE_benchmarking/README.md

 Repository to benchmark a user branch (with personal changes) against the head of the trunk.
 The results should be attached with all new [tickets](https://trac.nci.org.au/trac/cable/report/1).

-The code will check out, build and run the head of the trunk and the user's personal branch.
-The code will evaluation N standard science configurations.
+The code will: (i) check out; (ii) build; (iii) run both the head of the trunk and the user's personal branch across N standard science configurations.

 NB. the code is flexible enough that "trunk" could be any branch, allowing the user to compare across personal branches.